According to data from Census ACS, about 34% of households in the state of Arizona are occupied by a renter.

 Generally, Arizona is a landlord-friendly state.
 It has favorable legislation when it comes to leases and eviction procedures.

 The state has a statewide landlord-tenant law that gives each party to the lease a list of rights and responsibilities.
-Whether you’re a new landlord or are simply looking to learn more, here’s a basic overview of the state’s tenancy laws.
+Whether you’re a new landlord or are simply looking to learn more, its important you understand these laws to get your property renter ready.
+So, here’s a basic overview of the state’s tenancy laws.

 What Disclosures Must Landlords Make to Their Tenants?

-As per federal landlord tenant laws and Arizona landlord-tenant law, landlords are required by Arizona law to make certain information known to their prospective tenants before lease signing.
-They are as listed below.
+As per federal landlord-tenant laws and Arizona landlord-tenant law, landlords are required by Arizona law to make certain information known to their prospective tenants before lease signing.
+The prospective tenant must be aware of the below:

 - Information on the use of lead-based paint.
 This is a requirement for landlords whose properties were built prior to 1978